munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-The trick, as you can see, is to create a separate Compiler for each function being compiled.
-When we start compiling a function declaration, we create a new Compiler on the C stack and initialize it. `initCompiler()` sets it to be the current function, so when we compile the body, it will write to the chunk owned by the new compiler's function.
+The trick for managing that is to create a separate Compiler for each function being compiled.
+When we start compiling a function declaration, we create a new Compiler on the C stack and initialize it. `initCompiler()` sets that Compiler to be the current one.
+Then, as we compile the body, all of the functions that emit bytecode write to the chunk owned by the new Compiler's function.

 After we reach the end of the function's block body, we call `endCompiler()`.
-That yields the newly compiled function object.
-We then store that as a constant in the surrounding function's constant table.
+That yields the newly compiled function object, which we store as a constant in the *surrounding* function's constant table.
 But, wait, how do we get back to the surrounding function?
 We lost it when `initCompiler()` overwrote the current compiler pointer.